danhales/stats-hw-with-python-categorical-variables/README.md

-# Code for medium.com: Doing Your Statistics Homework With Python, Part 1
+# Code for a post on medium.com: Doing Your Statistics Homework With Python, Part 1
 This repo contains a jupyter notebook that contains functions useful for solving Statistics problems that ask questions about the distribution of a single categorical variable.
 In particular:

 1. Finding the total number of observations